abinash589/demo/Outdoor IBM Fields.md

 - Each field in the response contains 24 values for 24 hours, for each lat/long.
 - **API URL**: '''https://api.weather.com/v3/aggcommon/v3-wx-conditions-historical-hourly-1day?geocodes='''+geostring+'''&language=en-US&format=json&units=m&apiKey='''+apiKey
 	- Geostring is comma separated co-ordinates (latitude,longitude) followed by semicolon ;
+- This API is called frequntly every hour using a Python script running in a databricks job, which is scheduled at 56 minutes past the hour(UTC).
 - JSON Response:
 ```javascript
 //This response is for 1 lat/long